Genomon-Project/paplot-doc/data_pmsignature.rst

 1. Input data format
 ==========================

-To generate pmsignature Report using paplot, json format input data is necessary.
+To generate pmsignature Report using paplot, json format input data is required.
-The example (example/pmsignature_stack/data2.json) is as follows:
+The following is an example (example/pmsignature_stack/data2.json):

 .. code-block:: python
   :caption: Extracted from the example data (example/pmsignature_stack/data2.json)